What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 Now, the cursor appears at the left margin of the Programming Window, regardless of the indentation of the previous row.

-So, as you may guess, you’ll probably want to enable Auto Indent and set a tab width that works well for your particular circumstances and VBE settings.
+Appropriate indentation is very important.
+Therefore, you'll probably want to enable Auto Indent and set a tab width that works well for your particular circumstances and VBE settings.

 Setting #1: Drag-and-Drop Text Editing.